 Madeleine Znoy recalls how tedious it was: “Initially, the work was all done manually, using a pencil and a sheet of paper to note down the coordinates of where the interactions had taken place.”

 “Scanning took place around the clock as the quantity of films to be scanned was enormous!
-From 7:00 to 22:00, female scanners studied the films and from 22:00 to 7:00, men took over, often times students.”
+From 7:00 to 22:00, female scanners studied the films and from 22:00 to 7:00, men took over, often students.”
 Each shift only lasted four hours since the work was so strenuous, working in complete darkness, with three projectors illuminating the films.

 Anita Bjorkebo started as a scanner in 1965.
 After her scanning shift, she compiled data and classified events, all by hand, including making histograms!